 Several of our consultants have extensive experience in developing business plans for franchisees and franchisors.
 Here is a brief summary of just some of that work:

-- Developed a business plan and financial forecast for a client that sought franchisor approval from Sylvan Learning Systems for the acquisition of an existing franchised location.
+- Business plan and financial forecast for a client that sought franchisor approval from Sylvan Learning Systems for the acquisition of an existing franchised location.

 - Business plan for experienced multi-unit franchisee used to apply for approval to acquire 3 franchises from a new franchisor called Blaze Pizza.
 The franchises will be located in Southern California where the client’s existing stores are located.
 This strategic move allows him to increase the number of customers served in markets that he knows and not compete against himself.